wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-Why do you need to use Zedity?
+Advantages of using Zedity:

-* **It gives you total design freedom**: unprecedented flexibility and possibilities to create any desired design.
-Let's consider a very simple example: how would you place some text on top of an image?
-Well, with the standard WordPress visual editor, that is just impossible!
-With Zedity, that's only the beginning of amazing things you can do in just few clicks!
+* **Total design freedom**: unprecedented flexibility and possibilities to create any desired design.
+For example: how would you place some text on top of an image?
+With the standard WordPress visual editor, you cannot do it.
+With Zedity, you can do that, and much more than that, in just few clicks!

-* **It's easy for anyone**: finally, you don't have to deal with HTML, CSS and JavaScript code!
+* **Easy for anyone**: finally, you don't have to deal with HTML, CSS and JavaScript code!
 Zedity enables you to create your content entirely visually, as naturally as sketching on a piece of paper, generating HTML5 code automatically for you!

-* **It saves you time**: what used to take you hours, will take you only minutes with Zedity!
-Furthermore, since you can do it even without hiring developers, you can also save money!
+* **Saves you time**: what used to take you hours, will take you only minutes with Zedity!
+Furthermore, since you can do it by yourself, without hiring developers, you can also save money!

-* **You get dedicated technical assistance**: we love what we do and we're available to assist you.
+* **Dedicated technical assistance**: we love what we do and we're available to assist you.
 If you encounter a problem, you need assistance or you think you found a bug or something to be improved, please [submit a ticket]( https://zedity.com/support ).
 We also reply to the questions on the forums, with a lower priority though.
 In any case, if you intend to
 If you already used the plugin and would like to rate it, you're welcome.
 Here is a post you may want to read before rating: https://zedity.com/blog/plugin-ratings-on-wordpress-org/

 >Zedity is available in many languages already: